isobelbutler/Website/README.md

     - Edit layout.
     - Remove pseudo element selfie.
     - Change the entire colour palette.
-5. Added a static section about my interests.
+5. Add a static section about my interests.
-6. Added CSS animations.
+6. Add CSS animations.
-6. Changed interests section to be more interactive using mouseovers which hide/show divs.
+6. Change interests section to be more interactive using mouseovers which hide/show divs.
 7. Tweak copy for all sections.
 8. Add media queries.
 9. Merge the project gallery.